-This week sees Chinese New Year celebrated throughout the world and this got me thinking about how we interact with other businesses, colleagues, employees and industry leaders from China.
+The Chinese New Year is celebrated throughout the world and this us me thinking about how we interact with other businesses, colleagues, employees and industry leaders from China.

 China has the largest population in the world and through rapid industrialisation, The People’s Republic of China has become one of the world’s most successful economies, and is rapidly progressing to take on the mantle of superpower.
 That means more than ever before there is the potential for interaction between British businesses and Chinese organisations and individuals.

 There is a huge amount of civic pride over the culture and historical significance of China, however for those businesses that want to engage organisations and industry leaders from China, it’s really important to have some understanding of the importance some of underlying cultural norms and customs before you start your interactions.
 Not having a good understanding of these cultural, business and ethical norms could cause unnecessary problems when first interacting with Chinese businesses.

 The makeup of the Chinese State

 There are almost 1.3 billion people in China.
 A population which is growing rapidly — that’s a lot of people by anyone’s standards!
 All of those people are governed by one party, the Chinese Communist Party.
 China is made up of 22 provinces, five self-governing regions, four self-ruled municipalities as well as Hong Kong and Macau — both of which are areas known as SARs (special administrative regions).